 If you’ve been to Kyoto like I do, you would know how the place is packed with tourists; that’s why I couldn’t help it at times when I started to feel that Takayama was preferable than Kyoto in some ways.

-It helps to note by the way that the Japan Government has made this Old Town a “Nationally-Recognized Important Historical Building Preservation Area” — which is rightly so!
+It helps to note by the way that the Japanese Government made this Old Town a “Nationally-Recognized Important Historical Building Preservation Area” — which is rightly so as one of the famous Takayama attractions!

 If you go further south of the Old Town, you will land on Sannomachi Street which is arguably the prettiest street given the number of lovely homes, shops, restaurants, and sake breweries.